Lead poisoning: Effects on children

-A pregnant woman who has elevated blood lead levels is at greater risk of a premature birth or with a low birth weight.
+A pregnant woman who has elevated blood lead levels is at greater risk of a premature birth or a low birth weight.
 Children are more at risk for lead poisoning because their smaller bodies are in a continuous state of growth and development.
 Young children are much more vulnerable to lead poisoning, as they absorb 4 to 5 times more lead than an adult from a given source.
 Furthermore, children, especially as they are learning to crawl and walk, are constantly on the floor and therefore more prone to ingesting and inhaling dust that is contaminated with lead.

 The classic signs and symptoms in children are loss of appetite, abdominal pain, vomiting, weight loss, constipation, anemia, kidney failure, irritability, lethargy, learning disabilities, and behavioral problems.
 Slow development of normal childhood behaviors, such as talking and use of words, and permanent intellectual disability are both commonly seen.
-Although less common, it is possible for fingernails to develop leukonychia striata if exposed to abnormally high lead concentrations.
+Although less common, fingernails can develop leukonychia striata if exposed to abnormally high lead concentrations.

 On July 30, 2020, a report by UNICEF and Pure Earth revealed that lead poisoning is affecting children on a "massive and previously unknown scale".
-According to the report, one in three children, up to 800 million globally, have blood lead levels at, or above, 5 micrograms per decilitre (µg/dL), the amount at which action is required.
+According to the report, one in three children, up to 800 million globally, have blood lead levels at or above 5 micrograms per decilitre (μg/dL), which is the commonly accepted threshold beyond which action is required.